freshSauce/easygen/README.md

 # easygen
 **Easygen** is a lightweight, easy-to-integrate library that allows you to **generate and validate software licenses** in Python using **digital signatures**.
 Protect your applications from unauthorized use by linking licenses to the user's machine via HWID, all without relying on external servers.
-EasyGen is a lightweight and easy to use library that allow

 ## Features